COVID-19 Health and Safety Measures on the Ferries

 - Plan de Seguridad de Pasajeros y Tripulantes de San Francisco Bay Ferry

 After every passenger trip, crews wipe down frequently-touched surfaces including Clipper readers, handrails, arm rests, door handles, seat trays, stairwells, tabletops, and restroom surfaces.
-Each in-service vessel undergoes a full, deep cleaning daily as well as an electrostatic disinfectant fogging to sanitize all surfaces including hard-to-reach areas, carpeting, and upholstery.
 Cleaning products used are all on the United States Environmental Protection Agency’s (EPA) list of products qualified to kill coronavirus.

 San Francisco Bay Ferry requires masks to be worn by passengers and crews when on board under the rules described below.